bpbond/R-data-picarro/R-data-picarro.md

 Summarizing and manipulating data
 ========================================================

-Thinking back to the typical data pipeline, we often want to summarize data by groups as an intermediate or final step.
+We often want to summarize data by groups as an intermediate or final step.
 For example, for each subgroup we might want to:

 * Compute mean, max, min, etc. (`n`->1)
-* Compute rolling mean and other window functions (`n`->`n`)
+* Compute rolling mean, rank, etc. (window functions, `n`->`n`)
 * Fit models and extract their parameters, goodness of fit, etc.

 Specific examples: